 There's a bit of a farm thing going on here - reminiscent of times gone past when the hotel was a proper country estate:

-- Say hello to our farm animals: Indian runner ducks, Simon the Rabbit and the chickens.
+- Say hello to our farm animals: Indian runner ducks, the rabbits and the chickens.
 You can even choose your egg for breakfast and ask chef, very nicely, to cook it for you!

 - Play on the Vintage Tractor